 Do politicians only position themselves according to the interests they represent?
 What place for scientific evidence?

 The President raised the question how to push political groups to base their decisions on science rather than on political positions.
-She quoted Romain Felli, a researcher at UNIGE, who argues that politicians are not always motivated to replace parliamentary debates with objective scientific truths.
+She quoted Romain Felli, a researcher at the University of Geneva, who argues that politicians are not always motivated to replace parliamentary debates with objective scientific truths.

 In her view, talking about objective truths can conflict with certain ideologies and political bias can influence the way scientific evidence is perceived, even if it is well documented.
 She concluded by quoting UNIL researcher Céline Mavrot: "The inclusion of science in the political process is taking place, through the back door, in an unspectacular manner."